Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

 “It was his first murder case,” John Klotzbach said.

-Growing up, he did not remember his father talking about this case, and neither did his mother.
-But his sister, Sarah Dickinson, told him that the case had a profound effect on their father, who later became a judge.
+Growing up he did not remember his father talking about the case, but his sister, Sarah Dickinson, told him that the case had a profound effect on the father, who later became a judge.

-“The case made him (William Klotzbach) a life-long opponent of the death penalty,” she told her brother.
+“The case made him (Wm Klotzbach) a life-long opponent of the death penalty,” she told her brother.